yuhonghong66/kkulma.github.io/_posts/2017-02-22-disney-names.md

 *from CRAN [package description]("https://cran.r-project.org/web/packages/babynames/index.html")*

-The SSA baby names data comes from social security number (SSN) applications.
+*The SSA baby names data comes from social security number (SSN) applications.
 SSA cards were first issued in 1936, but were only needed for people with an income.
-In 1986, the law changed effectively requiring all children to get an SSN at birth.
+In 1986, the law changed effectively requiring all children to get an SSN at birth.*

 The dataset is quite simple, covering US baby name records from late 1800's until 2014.
-It specifies whether a name is male or female, number of respective names in a given year, as well as what proportion they constituted.
+It specifies whether a name is male or female, number of respective names in a given year and what proportion they constituted.

 ``` r
 library(babynames)